EstherSlabbert/CICD-with-Jenkins/README.md

 Webhook endpoints can be understood as URLs or web addresses that receive data from other applications or systems.
 They act as a destination where data is sent when a specific event or trigger occurs in the sending application.

+You can see the actions taken by the webhooks on GitHub 'Manage webhook', 'Recent Deliveries'.

 Follow the steps outlined in step 3 [here](#set-up-jenkins-github-automation-test)

 Alternatively follow the steps outlined in this link to set up a webhook on GitHub and Jenkins: